In this article we will look at Self Inquiry meditation and its benefits.

 But that’s just the beginning.
-Because if you consider the impact that your delusional perception has on your life, you will see that the benefits of self inquiry meditation are potentially limitless.
+Because if you consider the impact that your delusional perception has on your life, you will see that the benefits are potentially limitless.

 For instance, if you believe you are an overweight person, self inquiry will stop that belief from affecting you so that you can successfully lose weight.

-It’s impossible to give an exact list of the benefits of self inquiry meditation, because they depend entirely on the individual and their perception of themselves.
+It’s impossible to give an exact list of the benefits of self inquiry, because they depend entirely on the individual and their perception of themselves.